 Will my old headset work?

-Please note that the current phone headsets will probably work with your new phone; however, they may require some tweaking to get the sound quality correct.
+Your current phone headset will probably work with your new phone if it has a RJ11 connection; however, it may require some tweaking to get the sound quality correct.

 A new option available with the 8845 phone is to pair a Bluetooth headset with the phone instead of a traditional corded or wireless base station headset.